 If you’re really not sure what to allot to different tasks, use a time tracking tool like Noko to get a good grasp on how much time you’re spending doing different things.

-Things come up!
-Such is life.
-This is why you’ll need to leave time for miscellaneous tasks and those little surprises that scream I-gotta-take-care-of-this-right-now.
+It’s important to leave time for miscellaneous tasks and those little surprises that scream I-gotta-take-care-of-this-right-now.
 Your flexible time could be for unplanned tasks and/or meetings that pop up, a doctor’s appointment, etc.

 As you think this over, consider the type of organization you work in and what the standard is for meetings: Do people usually schedule in advance?
 Are you expected to have some sort of availability?
 This will help you allot time more realistically.

 Review isn’t a one-and-done process, either.
-Let your time blocked schedule evolve over time.
+Let your time-blocked schedule evolve over time.
 If your work changes with the season or time of year, keep in mind you may need to do monthly or quarterly reviews of your process.

 If you find you have trouble sticking to your allotted time slots, consider setting daily alerts or alarms to ensure you say on task–and as always, adjust as needed.